 - The novel Dead Sleep: a murdered woman's close friend was raped as a child or young teen, and became a lesbian later on.

-- Averted in The Sword of Truth where Richard assumes one of the Mord-Sith became a lesbian after the "rape" section of her Training from Hell, to be informed that no, she was before this ordeal.
+- Averted in The Sword of Truth where Richard assumes one of the Mord-Sith became a lesbian after the "rape" section of her Training from Hell, only to be informed that no, she was before this ordeal.
 One of the vanishingly rare instances of Richard actually being wrong about something (note it happened in the first third of the series), as well as him wanting to keep her as a friend even though he wasn't sure about the morality of it.
 Of course, if Terry Goodkind believed this trope there wouldn't be any straight women left in his novels.

-- Discussed in How NOT To Write A Novel.
+- Discussed in How NOT to Write a Novel.
 One small segment has you fill in the blank after each question with one of four responses, then scores your response based on how much of a cliché it was - In her childhood, the lesbian: "was sexually abused" is ranked as most cliché, with the others, in decreasing order, being "liked to play with trucks, not dolls," "had a crush on her pretty aunt" and "made porcupines cry with the sheer beauty of her knitting."

-- In The Hotel New Hampshire, Franny decides to try out women after being raped.
-But she later decides it isn't for her.
+- In The Hotel New Hampshire, Franny decides to try out women after being raped, but she later decides it isn't for her.
 The author is too good to try to claim a Rape and Switch, he just notes she is quite confused about her emotional state.

 - Steel Beach approaches this in a more "realistic" fashion.
 The character who was raped is bisexual, and in fact is attracted to the male main character, but can't quite bring herself to have sex with him until he becomes a woman.